Ruslando/ruslan-homepage/index.md

       My first big interest was drawing and 3D sculpting, which I still do occasionally but not that often, as I (and many others) struggle to find a conforable level of quality that I am happy about.
-Through this I acquired some skills in Photoshop and ZBrush,
+Through this I acquired some skills in Photoshop, ZBrush and some other design software

-      I have recently started playing the guitar and bass, to play along to some songs.
-Here, I don't have the pressure I had when drawing.
+      I have recently started playing the guitar and bass, just to play along to some songs that I like.
+I don't have the pressure I had when drawing.
 It is just about having fun.
     type: section_content
 layout: advanced
 excerpt: ''